jlwitthuhn/TCGGPT/README.md

     * `pip install -r ./requirements.txt`
 2. Run the preprocess script to extract the data from the oracle json file.
 This will produce a few files in `./data/`.
     * `python ./0_preprocess.py ./data/raw/oracle-cards.json`
 3. Run the training script to train the network with default configuration.
-This will produce a model file at `./model/model.safetensors`.
+This will produce a model file at `./model/model.safetensors` and a tokenizer definition at `./model/model.tokenizer`.
 It will also write some details about the training run to `./train_log/default/`.
     * `python ./1_train_model.py`
 4. Run the inference script to generate any number of cards.
 Cards are delimited by the string `<NewCard>`.
     * `python ./2_inference.py ./model/model.safetensors 3`
-    * Note that you will still need the file `./data/full.txt` for the model to run correctly, not just the model file.
-The full data set is needed to build the tokenizer.
+    * This will automatically locate the tokenizer definition by replacing `.safetensors` with `.tokenizer` in the model path.

 ## Architecture